stanleylhs/authgear-webflow-demo/README.md

 # Using Authgear in Webflow: A Step-by-Step Guide

-With Webflow sunsetting its native User Accounts feature, many developers are looking for a robust, secure, and easy-to-integrate authentication solution.
-Authgear is the perfect replacement, offering a powerful suite of features and a generous free tier to get you started.
+With Webflow sunsetting its native User Accounts feature, many developers face the challenge of finding a secure, robust, and easy-to-integrate solution.
+Now, imagine you're building a loyalty program website—a vibrant digital haven where members effortlessly log in to check their personalized content and track their reward points.
+Your community is excited to explore exclusive benefits and see their progress, but with the traditional authentication method gone, how do you ensure a flawless, secure experience?

+Enter Authgear.
+This powerful tool steps in to bridge the gap left by Webflow.
+Authgear’s generous free tier and versatile suite of features make it the ideal replacement for managing user authentication on your loyalty program site.
+Whether you’re a seasoned developer or just beginning your journey, integrating Authgear ensures your members can seamlessly log in, interact with exclusive content, and feel secure every step of the way.

-This guide will walk you through integrating Authgear into your Webflow website.
-By the end, you'll be able to:
+In this guide, you’ll embark on a step-by-step process to integrate Authgear into your Webflow website.
+By the end, you’ll have learned to:

 *   Create an Authgear project and an application.
 *   Add Login, Logout, and Sign Up buttons that show/hide correctly.